-School councils and mainstream school principals are encouraged to make school facilities available outside school hours at fair and reasonable rates to community language schools.
-It is acknowledged that schools making their premises available need to cover expenses such as heating, lighting, cleaning and security arrangements.
+School councils and mainstream school principals are encouraged to make school facilities available to community language schools, outside school hours and at fair and reasonable rates.
+Schools making their premises available need to cover expenses such as heating, lighting, cleaning and security arrangements.

 The Languages and Multicultural Education Resource Centre

 This specialist library and support centre provides resources and advice for teachers in the areas of languages, EAL, human rights and multicultural education.
 Teachers in all Victorian schools, including community language schools, may borrow (at no cost) reference materials and journals, posters, culturally inclusive resources, multimedia resources and materials in over 40 languages.